 - Technical support to the Government of Nepal in the expansion of contribution-based social security.
 The Project supported technical interventions related to social protection coverage for informal economy workers, including the design, the implementation strategy and the actuarial valuation/costing of the schemes.
 The Project also supported the government in addressing the slow take-up in contributory social security and resistance to enrolment amongst those in the formal sector.
 At the end of 2021, the number of workers registered in the Social Security Fund reached 305,103 and more than doubled compared to the baseline of 147,643 in 2019.

 - Various communication materials were developed, disseminated, and aired to help improve the Social Security Allowance (SSA) delivery effectiveness and address existing challenges.
 In addition, 283 volunteers are being mobilised for awareness-raising on child grant and birth registration, while FM radio reached about 40,000 people.
+Additionally, through 2021 the Project worked with the Social Security Fund (SSF) to strengthen their communications and outreach efforts in the extension of contribution-based social security to all workers.
+The SSF finalized their Communications and Outreach Strategy in April 2022.
+The strategy proposes communication and outreach methods to improve communication and visibility of the various schemes under the SSF and improve and expand registration of employers and employees and is being tabled with the SSF Board for adoption.

 - Expansion of evidence base for developing a robust social protection system through supporting targeted research on social protection programmes.
 Activities included the development of various analytical documents such as the Analytical Report on Accountability Mechanism, the review of the Beneficiary Registration System for Social Security Allowance (SSA) in Nepal, and an assessment on how social protection systems can be reviewed and strengthened to fulfil their role as economic and social stabilizers during crises recovery, and as integral elements of economic growth.

 - Delivery of several capacity development activities at the federal and provincial levels to enhance the stakeholders’ capacity to administer and deliver social protection programmes.
 Learning topics included strengthening monitoring and accountability of programmes, training on emergency cash, registrations systems, shock-responsive social protection, fundamental concepts of social protection and contributory systems, good governance, improved delivery systems and administrative solutions for coverage extension.
+In particular:

 - Promotion of tripartite consultations to discuss the challenges in the participation of workers and employers in social security, supporting the policy dialogue around private sector requests, and ensuring the actuarial soundness of the schemes.